danmasta/uws-server/README.md

 ## About
 Lightweight server implementation based on [uWebSockets](https://github.com/uNetworking/uWebSockets.js).
 Originally designed with the [Hono](#hono) framework in mind, it can also be used with [Elysia](#elysia) or any other framework/runtime that supports [web standards APIs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 Based on the [benchmarks](#results), `uws-server` is able to achieve ~90% throughput of vanilla uWebSockets.
-But with the benefit of being able to use higher-level frameworks with advanced routing and middleware support.
+But with the added benefit of being able to use higher-level frameworks with advanced routing and middleware support.

 ## Usage
 Add `uws-server` as a dependency and install via npm